Co-author: Michelle Norton

 - Cash: Try and make sure that wherever you are, you have some of that area’s currency in your wallet.
 You could have huge amounts in your bank account but some cash in your wallet is never a bad idea in case you need to make a few small purchases when you arrive.

-- Big-brimmed hat: Real ladies and gents use real hats to keep skin cancer at bay.
+- Big-brimmed hat: Use a proper beach hat to keep skin cancer at bay.

-- Repellent containing DEET or picaridin: If you get bitten by mosquitoes overseas, you could catch many debilitating diseases including malaria, zika virus, dengue fever, or chikungunya virus.
+- Repellent containing DEET or picaridin: If you get bitten by mosquitoes overseas, you could catch many debilitating diseases, including malaria, zika virus, dengue fever, or chikungunya virus.
 Remember, repellent goes on over the top of your sunscreen.
-These repellents are safe for pregnant and breastfeeding women and children older than 2 months when used according to instructions.
+These repellents are safe for pregnant and breastfeeding women and children older than two months when used according to instructions.

 - Sunglasses: Your eyes can get cancer from UV rays, too – did you know?
 The sun can also give you cataracts and skin cancer of the eyelids.
 Get yourself some sunnies with labels saying “Blocks 99-100% of UV rays” or “UV absorption up to 400nm”.